 So to help keep the van warm, you could cover your windows with insulated shades.

 The downside of this is you WILL get condensation behind the shades because the warm heated air of the van won’t reach the glass.

 So what do we do?
 We have insulated curtains on our windows in the back.
 They allow enough air to circulate to prevent condensation on the windows.

-We have a thermal curtain between the living quarters and the driving seats so when it’s especially cold, we close these over.
+We have a thermal curtain between the living quarters and the driving seats and close it when it’s especially cold.

-Air can still circulate so as to avoid condensation though the temperature is much lower in the front than the back.
+Air can still circulate to help prevent condensation though the temperature is much lower in the front than in the back.

-We do suffer with condensation in the front from time to time, but generally when the outside temperature is really low i.e. -5°c and colder.
+We do suffer from condensation in the front from time to time, but generally, when the outside temperature is really low i.e. -5°c and colder.

 Condensation forms on cold surfaces.

 Any exposed metal inside your camper will probably be the coldest surface in your van.

 By covering as much as possible, be that with insulation, fabric, or other lining material, you reduce the surface area for condensation to form.